hjpr/emdr_online/guidance/app_structure.md

 Goal: Immediate assessment to determine safety and readiness.

+#### Checkpoint 0: Intro

+**UI Elements:**
+- Text: "Before I go home..." -> "I'm going to take a moment to breathe..."
+- Transition: Fades into Pulse Check.

 #### Checkpoint 1: The Pulse Check

 **UI Elements:**

-- Text: "Rate your current distress level."
+- Text: "I'm feeling..."

-- Component: A minimal, horizontal slider or a circular dial (0 = Calm, 10 = Maximum Distress).
+- Component: A minimal, horizontal slider (0 = Calm, 10 = Overwhelmed).

-- Dynamic Text: As the slider moves, the label changes (e.g., "Manageable", "Distressed", "Overwhelmed").
+- Dynamic Text: As the slider moves, the label changes (e.g., "Calm", "Unsettled", "Distressed", "Very Distressed", "Overwhelmed").

 - Button: "Continue" (Fade in only after the slider is touched).

 - Logic Gate: If Score ≥ 7: Transition to SOS Grounding.
 If Score < 7: Transition to Checkpoint 2 (The Container).

+- Transition: Slides up on entry, slides down on exit.

 #### Checkpoint 1.5: SOS Grounding (Conditional Branch)